In this tutorial, you will focus on customizing a better search experience and on building an elegant and productive navigation experience.

 You have successfully enhanced the user experience by adding search forms to your application.

-The next part of this tutorial will focus more on improving the look and feel of your application.
+The next section of this tutorial will focus on improving the look and feel of your application.

-Semarchy xDM allows you to load and store images into image libraries and refer to these images with a URL.
-These images can then be assigned to folders, actions, cards, etc.
+Semarchy xDM allows you to load and store images into image libraries and access the images with a URL.
+The images can then be assigned to folders, actions, cards, etc.

-In this section, you will create a new image library and import some images from the data-authoring\pictures folder of the tutorial resources.
+In this section, you will learn how to create a new image library and import some images from the data-authoring\pictures folder of the tutorial resources.

-1. Scroll drown to Application Customization and click Image Libraries.
+1. Scroll down to Application Customization and click Image Libraries.

 1. Click the Import Image Library button to open the import wizard.

-1. Click Add to load the image files provided with the tutorial.
+1. Click Add to load the image files provided in the tutorial resources.

-1. Select all the files contained in the data-authoring\pictures\image-library folder of the tutorial resources and then click Open.
+1. Select all the files in the data-authoring\pictures\image-library folder of the tutorial resources, and click Open.

 2. Once the files are loaded, set the Target Library to Create a new library.

-1. Set the Name to employee-tutorial and then click OK.
+1. Set the Name to employee-tutorial and click OK.

-1. Finally, click OK to complete the image library creation.
+1. Click OK to complete the image library creation.

 1. The images are now available for your application.

 You have successfully created an image library.
-You will use the images it contains in the next steps.
+You will use the images stored within it in the upcoming sections.

 1. Save your work.